Mad Men star Christina Hendricks is married - ExBulletin

 Actress Christina Hendricks is a married woman.

-The Mad Men actor married his partner of four years George Bianchini, a cameraman who works in the entertainment industry, on Saturday at the historic Napoleon House in New Orleans, according to People review.
+THE Mad Men The actor married his partner of four years George Bianchini, a cameraman who works in the entertainment industry, on Saturday at the historic Napoleon House in New Orleans, according to People review.

 The South region is a special place for the couple, according to Hendricks, who told the outlet in an interview published Sunday that New Orleans was a place Hendricks and Bianchini loved to visit before they met.